Brian Rini Is ‘A Piece Of Sh*t’ For Pretending To Be Timmothy Pitzen, Says Brother Jonathan

 The story of the disappearance of the Illinois boy has puzzled the Aurora police for years ever since he went missing from the hotel room where his mother, Amy Fry-Pitzen committed suicide in May of 2011.
 Fry-Pitzen left a cryptic note saying that the boy was safe, but would never be found.

-Though there have been alleged sightings of a child who resembles Pinzen, Rini is the first people to claim that he is the missing boy.
+Though there have been alleged sightings of a child who resembles Pinzen, Rini is the first person to claim that he is the missing boy.

-Brian Michael Rini is now in custody for impersonation, and this isn’t the same time he has claimed to be someone else.
+Brian Michael Rini is now in custody for impersonation, and this isn’t the first time he has claimed to be someone else.
 In 2018, Rini was arrested and told police he was his brother, Jonathan, giving authorities his sibling’s identification and social security number.